 Senior Structural Engineer

 Wingo is a licensed structural engineer in Arup’s Washington, DC office.
 Her experience includes both conventional and innovative structural materials, with a focus on incorporating sustainable strategies into structural design.
 She has worked on a number of large scale renovation projects, further influencing the sustainability of projects by adaptively reusing existing structures.
 Wingo is deeply involved in structural sustainability within the design profession.
-She is an expert in and an early adopter of whole building life cycle assessment.
+She was an early-adopter of whole building life cycle assessment and has become an expert.
 She advocates for considering environmental impacts embodied within structural materials equally alongside operating impacts when evaluating the overall sustainability of a project.
 She has performed whole building life cycle assessment for several projects, including a new airport terminal and a high-rise timber residential building.

 - Lead project engineer for Whittle School & Studios located in Washington, DC.
 In this capacity, she leads the delivery of the structural work for this large-scale renovation spanning over 900,000 square feet, managing a team of engineers.

 - Lead project engineer for the Concourse Modernization project at Union Station in Washington, DC.
 This project, also a large-scale renovation, includes numerous structural interventions that interact with different historic phases of construction and span numerous material types.

 - Was the lead project engineer for Washington Latin Public Charter School, the first cross-laminated timber building in the District of Columbia.